Jodi Maron Barth, PT, CCI

-Saarah is a new physical therapist joining the Center for Facial Recovery to be trained in the area of facial palsy and TMD.
-Saarah has always been a believer in using physical activity to promote wellness and maintain a healthy lifestyle.
+Saarah is a big believer in using physical activity to promote wellness and to maintain a healthy lifestyle.
 When she discovered the field of physical therapy, she immediately fell in love with the philosophies and made the decision to dedicate her career to helping others achieve their optimal lives.
 Saarah is trained in the area of facial palsy and TMD and is dedicated to learning more every single day.

 Prior to starting her physical therapy degree, her appreciation for facial palsy and TMD grew during her time as a research assistant for the Foundation for Facial Recovery.
-Saarah recently earned her Doctor of Physical Therapy degree from the University of Maryland Baltimore.
+Saarah earned her Doctor of Physical Therapy degree from the University of Maryland Baltimore.
 She is dedicated to helping her patients in modern and creative ways, including increasing the clinic’s technology utilization to bring our patient care to the next level.
 Saarah is also interested in integrating vestibular treatments and balance training for patients suffering from dizziness, postural instability or difficulty with balance.
 During her free time, Saarah loves spending time with her family and enjoying the great outdoors.
-The Center for Facial Recovery is very excited to welcome Saarah!

 Luis A. Miranda

 Luis joined The Center for Facial Recovery in 2014.
 As practice manager, he ensures that every client receives the best care by providing a unique and positive experience.
 Luis has more than 20 years of experience supporting physical therapy practices.
 Prior to joining the CFFR, Luis managed regional clinics for the National Rehabilitation Hospital.
 He also had the privilege of owning and operating a remodeling business.
 Luis’ hard work and dedication to his clients helps create the supportive and compassionate environment at CFFR.

 Affiliated Medical Professionals